Awards & Associations

 Those in the 50-59-year-old age range represent about 22 percent of those involved in motorcycle fatalities.
 It is believed that rusty motorcycle riding skills and motorcyclists who are unable to handle the much higher-powered motorcycles are also a factor in motorcyclist fatalities.
 Those in the 20-29-year-old age range represented an even higher number of fatalities—26 percent.
 Some believe that this age group may have more bravado than actual motorcycle experience and skills, which can cause these younger riders to take chances which can result in a serious or fatal accident.

-Few Motorcyclists Have Any Training or Motorcycle Safety Courses
+Few Motorcyclists Have Any Training Or Motorcycle Safety Courses

 Finally, less than half of all motorcyclists on the road today have completed any type of motorcycle safety training course.
 About 92 percent of all motorcyclists are self-taught, or learned to ride their motorcycle from family or friends.
 Motorcycle rider training can significantly reduce the likelihood of the motorcyclist being involved in a collision, and can even reduce the number of injuries in the event of an accident.
 More than half of all the motorcyclists involved in an accident had less than five months’ experience on the specific motorcycle they crashed on, although the rider may have had more experience on another motorcycle.

-Getting the Help You Need After a Motorcycle Accident
+Getting The Help You Need After A Motorcycle Accident

 With the number of motorcycle fatalities rising, it is even more important that motorcyclists understand the risks associated with riding a motorcycle in heavy traffic.
 If you have suffered a motorcycle accident, it is important that you contact an experienced Colorado Springs motorcycle accident attorney who will ensure your rights and your future are properly protected.
-At the Rector Law Firm, our Colorado Springs personal injury attorneys have the experience and the resources to build a case that is designed to obtain maximum compensation for our clients.
+At Rector Stuzynski LLC, our Colorado Springs personal injury attorneys have the experience and the resources to build a case that is designed to obtain maximum compensation for our clients.
 Call us today at 719-578-1106 for a free initial consultation and review of your case.